Skip to main content

 Real Estate Disputes

-Stephen Nault handles commercial and residential real estate disputes involving purchase agreements, easements, title-related problems, possession and use conflicts, brokerage issues, construction disputes, liens, and foreclosure or trustee sales.
+I handle commercial and residential real estate disputes — purchase agreements, easements, title problems, possession and use conflicts, brokerage issues, construction disputes, liens, and foreclosure or trustee sales.
+What ties them together is that the property is rarely just property.
+It is tied to money, financing, occupancy, or a deal that still has to close, and that is usually what makes the dispute urgent.

 Who this is for